Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 ### Starting up

-At the end of the `Main` method, after the configuration code, add the following lines which will start the endpoint and keep it running until you press the <kbd>Enter</kbd> key to shut it down.
+At the end of the `Main` method, after the configuration code, add the following lines which will start the endpoint and keep it running until you press the <kbd>Ctrl+C</kbd> to shut it down.

 snippet: Startup